Quick Start

 ../_images/kubernetes_dashboard1.png

-Running a hello world application
+Running a basic application

 apiVersion: apps/v1